mshvarts/ctf/umass/README.md

 ## Steganography - War and Pieces

+Original image:
 ![original image](clue.jpg)

-I saw the hint that its nothing to do with EXIF data and just old school steg, so i began looking at the image carefully.
+First, I saw the hint that its nothing to do with EXIF data and just old school steg, so i began looking at the image carefully.

 I remembered that flags start with UMASS{ and end with } So i thought it could be possible that each soldier represented a byte or 4 bits.